ModelOriented/kernelshap/README.md

 SHAP values [1] decompose model predictions into additive contributions of the features in a fair way.
 A model agnostic approach is called Kernel SHAP, introduced in [1], and investigated in detail in [2].

-The "kernelshap" package implements the basic Kernel SHAP Algorithm 1 described in detail in the supplement of [2].
+The "kernelshap" package implements the Kernel SHAP Algorithm 1 described in the supplement of [2].
 An advantage of their algorithm is that SHAP values are supplemented by standard errors.
 Furthermore, convergence can be monitored and controlled.

-The main function, `kernelshap()`, requires these three arguments:
+The main function, `kernelshap()`, requires three key arguments:

 - `X`: A matrix or data.frame of rows to be explained.
-Important: For each column and each row, a SHAP value is calculated.
-The columns should thus only represent model features, not the response.
+Important: The columns should only represent model features, not the response.
 - `pred_fun`: A function that takes a data structure like `X` and provides one numeric prediction per row.
-Some examples regarding a model `fit`:
+Some examples:
   - `lm()`: `function(X) predict(fit, X)`
   - `glm()`: `function(X) predict(fit, X)` (link scale) or
   - `glm()`: `function(X) predict(fit, X, type = "response")` (response scale)
   - `mgcv::gam()`: Same as for `glm()`
-  - Keras: `as.numeric(predict(fit, X))`
+  - Keras: `funciton(X) as.numeric(predict(fit, X))`
+  - mlr3: `function(X) fit$predict_newdata(X)$response`
+  - caret: `function(X) predict(fit, X)`
-- `bg_X`: The background data used to integrate out features "switched off".
+- `bg_X`: The background data used to integrate out "switched off" features.
 It should have the same column structure as `X`.
-A good size is around $100-200$ rows.
+A good size is around $50-200$ rows.

 **Remarks**

+- Visualizations: To visualize the result, you can use R package "shapviz".
+- Meta-learners: "kernelshap" plays well together with packages like "caret" and "mlr3".
 - Case weights: Passing `bg_w` allows to respect case weights of the background data.
-- Visualizations: In order to visualize the result, you can use R package "shapviz".
-- The prediction function can also contain preprocessing steps.
+- Classification: If your model provides multiple outputs per observation, e.g., for a classification task, just pass the probabilities of one class via `pred_fun`.
+This is necessary since `kernelshap()` requires one numeric prediction per row.

 ## Installation